foxdonut/meiosis/tutorial/lessons/03-update-state-react.md

 Now, how do we make a change to the state and refresh the view?

 Our state is a counter that has a value of `0`.
-Let's add a button to increase the counter.
+Let's add a button to increment the counter.

 ### React state